openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    * changed format of issuer initiated Credential Request to JSON
    * added option to include credential data by reference in issuer initiated Credential Request
    * added profiles for W3C VCs and ISO mDL
-   * added batch credential endpoint
+   * added Batch Credential Endpoint

    -08

-   * reworked use of OAuth scopes to be more flexible for implementers
+   * reworked use of OAuth 2.0scopes to be more flexible for implementers
    * added text on scope related error handling
    * changed media type of a Credential Request to application/json from application/x-www-form-urlencoded